 Make sure you grab a quality white marker, too.

 Simply cut the tape the size you want, write on it with your chalk marker, and then stick it on!
 This tape sticks securely, but also peels off easily if you change your mind.
 Low cost, low commitment, high style.

 Warning, not all chalkboard tape is created equal.
 Stick with Scotch!
 And don’t be misled by the title “chalkboard”… these labels aren’t erasable if you use chalk markers or paint pens.

 No nice handwriting?
 No problem.

 All you need is a label maker.
 Here are three great label makers for home organization.

 Label makers print out crisp, cohesive, easy-to-read labels with the touch of a few buttons.
 Here are my top three label maker recommendations.

 Newer label makers also come with a ton of great options such as different size tape, fancy fonts, pictures, and even apps that allow you to print right from your phone.

 Paint Pen on Plastic

-This is somewhat of a new trend and I’m loving the simplicity of it.
+I’m loving the simplicity of this one.
 A white paint pen written directly on a bin is simple, fun, and effective.
 Plus, if you change the purpose of your bin, it wipes off with a little nail polish remover.
 This is perfect for labeling bins and labeling jars.
 Nice handwriting makes these especially cute!